-Person who generate a key is responsible for checking parameter quality of the generated key He/she/it is required to verify:
+The person generating a key is responsible for checking the quality parameters of the generated key.
+They are required to verify:

 - ability to execute encryption and decryption operation, including electronic signature creation and its verification, - key generation process, which should be based on strong random cryptographic number generators physical sources of white noise, if possible, - immunity to known attacks (applies to RSA cryptographic algorithm).